 The exam is officially scheduled by the Dean of the Graduate School upon recommendation of the student’s doctoral committee through the Graduate Program Officer.
 The departmental Graduate Staff Assistant will assist in submitting the form for requesting Graduate School scheduling of this exam (14.
 SCHEDULE DOCTORAL COMPREHENSIVE EXAMINATIONS FORM).
 The Graduate School requires three weeks notice for scheduling the oral portion of the exam; the Graduate School does not make exceptions except in extraordinary circumstances.

 To give the Graduate Staff Assistant time to file the necessary paperwork, the Schedule Doctoral Comprehensive Examination form is due four weeks before the oral exam date.
-Failure to meet this deadline will result in delay of the exam.
+Failure to meet this deadline might result in delay of the exam.

 Questions on the comprehensive exam are given by at least four faculty members and address at least two substantive areas of study.
 Each student should meet individually with members of his or her doctoral committee to discuss the general question areas and identify specific preparation at least one semester before planning to take the comprehensive exam.
 In general, for five-year PhD students, these individual meetings should take place soon after the candidacy exam and the identification of the doctoral committee members.